uu274/G-MobileNetV3-Gesture-Recognition/G-MobileNetV3/readme.md

 For full technical details, please refer to our paper:

-> **G-MobileNetV3: Physician Gesture Recognition Combined with Group-Mix Attention**, submitted to *The Visual Computer*, 2025.
+> **Enhanced Physician Gesture Recognition via G-MobileNetv3 with Group-Mix Attention Mechanism**, submitted to *The Visual Computer*, 2025.

 ## Dataset